openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 ## Known Issues
 * The OpenShift Pipeline execution may fail due to the PVC after some relatively short amount of time, roughly 24-48 hours.
 Adjust your PVC configuration or delete and recreate the PVC to work around the issue.
 * The create_demousers.sh script is not for production use, and has known issues.
 This step can be skipped by following the manual setup to create a user, htpasswd and access rights.
+* OpenShift >= 4.12 has two default storage classes by default.
+This will cause an error when creating pvc's.
+Either ensure there is just one default storage class or manually create the failed pvc w/ the expected name.

 ## Steps